Chi Hyun Chung: Political views

 Chung defines himself as "a Christian capitalist" and considers Evo Morales "a centrist running a communist system".
 He holds very conservative positions, and is described as being misogynistic and homophobic.
 He is in favour of a curfew for all minors, believes that "a woman should be educated to behave like one".
 He has attributed the increase in femicides in the country to "abuse by women against men".

 LGBT rights

 Chung has argued that homosexuals should receive psychiatric care to recover their "innate sexual identity".
 He has claimed that 90% of the LGBT population is involved in prostitution.
 During the 2020 presidential election, he accused candidate Carlos Mesa and then-incumbent President Jeanine Áñez of promoting "gender ideology".

 Views on Evo Morales

 In 2019, Chung accused Evo Morales of attempting to create a communist system of governance akin to North Korea.
-In 2020, he argued that that the removal of Evo Morales as president in 2019 as a coup d'état.
+In 2020, he argued that that the removal of Evo Morales as president in 2019 was a coup d'état.